comeryu-max/tcp-timing-lab-01-serialization-delay/README.md

 ## 📌 Overview

-> Transmission Delay (Serialization Delay)  refers to the time required for a network interface to place an entire frame onto a physical transmission medium
+> Transmission Delay (Serialization Delay) refers to the time required for a network interface to place an entire frame onto a physical transmission medium; as such, it stands as one of the most fundamental timing structures in packet-switched networks.

 In the classic textbook *Computer Networking: A Top-Down Approach*, Transmission Delay (also known as Serialization Delay) is defined as: